-Tayrona is the most well-known national park in Colombia.
-Colombians, Frenchies, Americans, everyone wants to add it in his Colombia itinerary.
+Tayrona, on the Eastern Caribbean Coast, is the most famous national park in Colombia.
+Colombians, Europeans, Americans… Everybody wants to add it to their itinerary in Colombia.

-It’s easy to understand why Tayrona became so famous among the traveler community.
+It is easy to understand how Tayrona became so famous among the traveling community.

 - You can sleep in the park

 - The trails are clean, pleasant, and of easy to medium level depending on the itinerary.

 - There are long white sandy beaches with large palm trees.

 - The mixture of mountains, jungle, and sea is fascinating.

 - It’s a little paradise ideal for Instagram pics